Welcome

 -July 23, 2005

-coming weeks, but first I have t figure out where I will be for the next few months of my life.
-All is well,
+weeks, but first I have t figure out where I will be for the next few months of my life.
+All is well, though.

-Hall.
 Works by Alvin Lucier, Steve Reich, Ted Hearne, Philip White, Takemitsu, and more.
-Also look
+Also look for

 -July 8, 2005

-so far makes me wonder if maybe we should be a little more active in booking this group...
-Thanks to
+far makes me wonder if maybe we should be a little more active in booking this group...
+Thanks to Ray

 -July 1, 2005